Hamlin, Michael Jordan partner on NASCAR team for Wallace

 Jordan joins former NBA player Brad Daugherty, a partner at JTG Daugherty Racing, as the only Black owners at NASCAR's elite Cup level.

+“Michael and Bubba can be a powerful voice together, not only in our sport, but also well beyond it,” Hamlin said.

-Hamlin, a three-time Daytona 500 winner and top contender for this year's Cup title, said the team will be a single-car Toyota entry aligned with Joe Gibbs Racing.
+Hamlin, a three-time Daytona 500 winner and a top contender for this year's Cup title, will be part of a single-car Toyota entry aligned with Joe Gibbs Racing.
+Hamlin has raced his entire career for Gibbs, a Hall of Fame NFL coach.

 “Eleven years ago I met Michael Jordan at a then-Charlotte Bobcats game and we became fast friends,” Hamlin wrote.
 "Not long after, I joined Jordan Brand as their first NASCAR athlete.
 Our friendship has grown over the years and now we are ready to take it to the next level.